Satellite Quantum Communications: Fundamental Bounds and Practical Security

 It is clear that, within $1$ radiant from the zenith (weak scintillation regime), the effect of the atmospheric turbulence is practically negligible in downlink paths.
-More precisely, this is true as long as the receiver's aperture $a_{R}$ does not become too large.
-In fact, recall that the number of turbulence-induced short-term speckles from a point source is of the order of $N_{s}=1+(a_{R}/\rho_{0})^{2}$~\cite{AndrewsBook}.
-Assuming an aperture of $a_{R}=40$~cm and an object at $z=100~$km communicating at $\lambda=800~$nm, we compute $N_{s}\simeq1.05$ at the zenith and $\simeq1.35$ at $\theta=1$ radiant.
-These values are very close to the perfect coherent limit ($N_{s} =1$).
-For these reasons, turbulence-induced beam spreading and wandering are negligible in downlink.
-This means that long- and short-term spot sizes are both equal to the diffraction-limited spot size, i.e., we can set $w_{\text{lt}}\simeq w_{\text{st}}\simeq w_{\text{d}}$.
+More precisely, this is true as long as the receiver's aperture $a_{R}$ does not become too large (e.g., of the order of $2$ meters).
+In fact, recall that the number of turbulence-induced short-term speckles from a point source is of the order of $N_{s}=1+(a_{R}/\rho_{0})^{2}$ ~\cite{AndrewsBook}.
+Assuming $a_{R}=40$~cm and an object at altitude $h=100~$km communicating at $\lambda=800~$nm, we compute $N_{s}\simeq1.05$ at the zenith and $\simeq1.35$ at $\theta=1$ radiant.
+These values are very close to the perfect coherent limit ($N_{s}=1$).